kabirbaidhya/learn-python-django-web/units/git/vcs-git-and-github.md

 $ git init
 ```

-To clone an already existing remote repository, run `git clone` command.
+To clone a remote repository, run `git clone` command.
 This clones a remote repository into the local machine.

 This will create a complete copy of remotely hosted repository in your local computer.
 ```bash